-To save and protect the beautiful Napa Valley wildlife that adds so much to our quality of life.
+To save and protect the beautiful wildlife of Napa Valley that add so much to our quality of life.
 We work to restore wildlife to health so we can release them back into their native habitats in accordance with species-specific release criteria.
 We also work closely with other animal agencies, the county and state park system, and law enforcement agencies throughout the Bay Area.

-We are constantly looking for people interested in volunteering with Wildlife Rescue Center of Napa County to help with rehabilitation, transport, fundraising, grant writing and labor to build our facility.
+We are always looking for people interested in volunteering with Napa Wildlife Rescue to help fulfill our mission.

 SOME OF THE WAYS YOUR FISCAL AND TIME DONATION CAN HELP

-- Helping to promote public awareness and appreciation through media and community outreach
+- Promote public awareness and appreciation through media and community outreach

-- Costs of equipment such as aviary cages, incubators
+- Fund equipment such as aviaries and incubators

 How to Donate:

 Your donation is tax deductible and can be made online!
-Please complete the attached donor information profile and your donation will be accepted through PAY PAL and processed via their secure donation payment system.
+Please complete the attached donor information profile and your donation will be accepted through Paypal and processed via their secure donation payment system.
 NWR will acknowledge your donation and provide a thank you letter and tax id # for your tax records!
-Your donation will also be acknowledged in our year end annual report and you will be invited to our annual campaign Victory Celebration held every Spring.

 WHO WE ARE

 Napa Wildlife Rescue (NWR) is a nonprofit organization licensed to rehabilitate sick, injured, and orphaned wildlife through the California Department of Fish and Wildlife.
 We collaborate with other wildlife rescues and animal agencies to provide excellent care for wildlife and promote living well with wildlife.